coreshop/CoreShop/docs/docs/03_Bundles/Index_Bundle.md

 }
 ```

-### Updating database schema
+### Updating the Database Schema

-Run the following command.
+Update the database schema with the following command:

 ```bash
 $ php bin/console doctrine:schema:update --force
 ```

-## Usage
+## Usage Guidelines

-This Bundle integrates Index Component into Symfony and Doctrine

-The Index Bundle provides you with basic information needed for a Indexing Pimcore Models: Index, Filters and Conditions

-It also provides you with ListingServices and FilterServices

-### Creating an Indexable
+### Creating an Indexable Class

-Define a class that implements the CoreShop\Component\Index\Model\IndexableInterface interface.
+Define a class that implements the `CoreShop\Component\Index\Model\IndexableInterface` interface:

 ```php
 <?php